B3Pay/ic-reactor/packages/core/README.md

   })
 ```

-You can find All available methods are returned from the `createReactorCore` function here: [ReactorCore](https://b3pay.github.io/ic-reactor/interfaces/core.types.ReactorCore.html)
+You can find All available methods are returned from the `createReactorCore` function [here](https://b3pay.github.io/ic-reactor/interfaces/core.types.CreateReactorCoreReturnType.html).

 ```typescript
 // later in your code